Services for schools & youth organisations.

 Student, Parent and Community Presentations and Workshops

 We will work with you, so we are aware of any issues and will work remedial strategies into these face to face presentations.
-Our information is current, all of our content is updated monthly or when required.
-We offer a variety of age-appropriate presentations.
+Our information is current, all of our content is updated monthly.
+We offer a variety of age-appropriate presentations K-12.
 The topics covered in our presentations include but are not limited to:

 Cybersafety - using social media with awareness.